 - 1. Verify there are no duplicate SCSI device addresses. - 2.
 Verify the total cable length does not exceed the maximum total cable length for the SCSI card.
 See Knowledge Base article 58204. - 3.
 Reseat the SCSI cable going to the SCSI card. - 4.
 Replace the terminator on the external SCSI device. - 5.
 Reseat the SCSI card. - 6.
-Replace the SCSI card. - 7.
-Replace the SCSI drive cables one at a time. - 8.
+Replace the SCSI card.
+For the Power Mac G4 (FW 800) model, this is a third-party card that is not available from Apple. - 7.
+Replace the SCSI drive cables one at a time.
+For the Power Mac G4 (FW 800) model, this is a third-party cable that is not available from Apple. - 8.
 Disconnect the external SCSI chain.
 Using known-good cables, reattach devices one at a time.